 In all variants of Classics I and II, the first five terms lead to a first examination, Honour Moderations (Mods); besides Classical Literature, candidates also choose further options in Philosophy and one out of Ancient History, Classical Archaeology and Philology.
 After Mods, classicists choose eight subjects from a wide range of options in Philosophy, Ancient History, Greek and Latin literature, Classical Archaeology, or Philology.
 Mods II students can also learn a second classical language at this stage.

 Classical Archaeology and Ancient History: This is a three-year degree for those who wish to study how written and physical records of the Graeco-Roman world can be used together to investigate the past; knowledge and study of the ancient languages is optional, and no specific A-level combinations are required or advantageous for admission.
-Mods are taken after a year, and focus on the complementary study of archaeology and history in ‘core' periods; for Finals there are wide possibilities for combining archaeological and historical topics ranging from Minoan Crete to later Byzantium.
+Prelims, first exams, are taken after a year, and focus on the complementary study of archaeology and history in ‘core' periods; for Finals there are wide possibilities for combining archaeological and historical topics ranging from Minoan Crete to later Byzantium.

 The bulk of learning is through individual or paired tutorials (usually two hours a week), and college and faculty classes are also arranged.
 The University, which boasts the largest Classics faculty in the world, provides a wide range of lecture courses, open to students from all colleges.

-Those who have read Classics at Brasenose have always gone into a wide variety of jobs, including: teaching (both at schools and at universities); the Home Civil Service and the Foreign Office; advertising, industry and the City; the Church; the BBC; the Law; journalism, computing, the Arts and business.
+Those who have read Classics at Brasenose have always gone into a wide variety of jobs, including: teaching (both at schools and at universities); publishing; the Home Civil Service and the Foreign Office; advertising, industry and the City; the Church; the BBC; the Law; journalism, computing, the Arts and business.
 A Classics degree is extremely highly regarded outside Oxford by a very wide variety of prospective employers.

 The Classics and English Course

 Brasenose also welcomes candidates for the joint course of Classics and English.
 If candidates are studying Latin and/or Greek to A-level this is normally a three-year course (Course I).
 But candidates who have not had that opportunity can take a four-year course beginning with an intensive introduction to Latin and Greek (Course II).
-Either version offers a superbly integrated (and truly ‘joint') course, which alongside English literature of the Renaissance and beyond and Graeco-Roman authors such as Herodotus, Euripides, Virgil, Catullus, and Juvenal also explores the rich connections between ancient and modern literature.
-Students can pursue whatever aspect of English or classical literature appeals to them, but we feel that the highlights of the course are the three ‘Link Papers' studied in the third year (or fourth in Course II).
+Either version offers an integrated (and truly ‘joint') course, which alongside English literature of the Renaissance and beyond and Graeco-Roman authors such as Herodotus, Euripides, Virgil, Catullus, and Juvenal also explores the rich connections between ancient and modern literature.
+Students can pursue whatever aspect of English or classical literature appeals to them, but the highlights of the course are the three ‘Link Papers' studied in the third year (or fourth in Course II).
 In these, through topics such as Epic, Tragedy, Comedy, Pastoral, and Satire, the twists and turns of literary genres can be traced from Homer to Milton and Walcott, or from Theocritus to Arnold and Heaney.